-The issues were concentrated on those anticipated under heads (iii) to (v).
+The issues were concentrated on those anticipated under (3.) to (5.).
 The main guidance from the E-Commerce Directive and earlier relevant decisions was that, insofar as an intermediary such as an ISP may be liable, costs should not be excessive.

 According to the tradition of our national courts, an innocent party would be expected to be indemnified against the costs of complying with an injunction (applying the principles of Norwich Pharmacal orders).
 Thus an innocent intermediary, such as an ISP, should be indemnified against a website blocking order.
 Otherwise, it would be unjust to expect ISPs to contribute to key costs when they were mere conduits, who were legally innocent.
 This is the case, presuming that this was under circumstances where they could not be expected to review the content and offerings of every website accessed via their services.
 Accordingly, it was held that ISPs could expect to recover costs (3.) to (5.) where they were legally innocent, and such costs should be only modest compliance costs.